bjg-gh/style_transfer_visualizer/README.md

 - `--metadata-artist "Custom Artist"` (override MP4 Artist metadata)
 ---

-## Video Intro Segment
+## Video Intro & Outro Segments

-Every timelapse now starts with a short intro sequence that fades in a side-by-side comparison of the content and style images (the same layout produced by `--compare-inputs`).
-The intro:
+Every timelapse now starts and ends with comparison sequences by default.

+The intro matches the `--compare-inputs` gallery layout and:

 - Fades in from black (~1 second), holds for `--intro-duration` seconds (default `10`), then crossfades into the first stylization frame.